devinekask/workflows/docs/modules/packages-04-advantages.md

 ## Uninstall

 If you want to get rid of a package, you can remove it from the `package.json` dependencies (and run `npm install` again) or you can remove one with the `uninstall` command.
-Let us remove ora since we don't use it afterall.
+Let us remove ora since we don't use it after all.

 ```bash
 $ npm uninstall ora